Sprint4-ProjectSIMS-Team1/.github/profile/README.md

 - Tailwind CSS

 #### Libraris
-- vue3-toastify: Add easy toast management.
-We created a useToast composable with a showToast function that takes the normal toast() functionality and adds some parameters, this is because we want all the toast to have the same look and behavior.
+- **vue3-toastify:** Add easy toast management.
+We created a useToast composable with a showToast function that takes the normal toast() functionality and adds some parameters, this is because we want all our error toast to have the same look and behavior.
+Anyways, we can use the normal toast() function and assign some parameters to it like this toast(message, {parameters}) to create new design for our toasts.
-- @headlessui/vue: Add easy headless ui components management
+- **@headlessui/vue:** Add easy headless ui components management
-- @heroicons/vue: Add easy heroicons management
+- **@heroicons/vue:** Add easy heroicons management

 ### Backend
 - Laravel

 #### Libraris
-- Sanctum: Add's tokens and is in charge of the laravel security and authentication
+- **Sanctum:** Add's tokens and is in charge of the laravel security and authentication
-- Spatie: Easy way to manage roles and permissions, this library creates this tables: roles, permissions, role_has_permissions, model_has_roles and model_has_permissions.
+- **Spatie:** Easy and strong way to manage roles and permissions, this library creates this tables: roles, permissions, role_has_permissions, model_has_roles and model_has_permissions.
 We are not using this last one because we want all our users to have a role.

 ### Database
 - PostgreSQL